LBlend/spuristo-api-py/README.md

 # spuristo API - Python edition

-This repo contains the API which provides and interface for [spuristo](https://github.com/LBlend/spuristo) to communicate with its database.
+This repo contains the API which provides an interface for [spuristo](https://github.com/LBlend/spuristo) to communicate with its database.

-The API is written in Python but I'm planning on rewriting this in Rust at some point, hence the name.
+The API is written in Python but I'm planning on rewriting this in Rust at some point, hence its name.

 ## Prerequisites